-Successfully completing this short program can qualify you for entry into a range of undergraduate degrees at Curtin – and you can study it on campus, fully online, or a combination of both.
+Successfully completing this short entry pathway program can qualify you for a range of undergraduate degrees at Curtin – and you can study it on campus, fully online, or a combination of both.

 About UniReady Enabling Program

-UniReady is free to Australian and New Zealand citizens, and Australian permanent residents.
-It’s designed to help you gain entry into a range of Health Sciences, Humanities or Curtin Business School undergraduate courses.
+UniReady is designed to help you gain entry into a range of Health Sciences, Science and Engineering, Humanities or Business undergraduate courses.

 UniReady is for you if you meet at least one of the following criteria:

-- missed out on Curtin’s minimum ATAR; or
+- missed out on Curtin’s indicative ATAR; or

 - did not successfully complete your high school studies; or

 - are undertaking or completed vocational studies and now want to come to University; or